Description

 N-Acetyl Selank and Anxiolytic Action

-In 2008, a clinical study(5) was conducted on 62 subjects with a generalized anxiety disorder (GAD).
-All subjects were divided into two groups – half were presented with allopathic anxiety compounds, and the other half were presented with Selank peptide.
-After completing this study, the psychometric levels of all 62 subjects were examined.
+In 2008, a clinical study(5) was conducted on research models of generalized anxiety disorder (GAD).
+The research models were divided into two groups – half were presented with allopathic anxiety compounds, and the other half were presented with Selank peptide.
+After completing this study, the psychometric levels of all models were examined.

-Based on the results, it was suggested that the Selank peptide appeared to be as impactful as the control compound in reducing the anxiety levels of the subjects.
-The peptide subjects also exhibited apparently positive psychostimulant reactions.
-As per A A Zozulia et al., “The clinical-biological study revealed that patients with GAD and neurasthenia had the decreased level of tau(1/2) leu-enkephalin which was correlated with disease duration, the severity of symptoms related to anxiety and asthenia and autonomic disorders.
-The increase of this parameter and stronger positive correlations with anxiety level were observed during the treatment with selank mostly in patients with GAD.”
+Based on the results, it was suggested that the Selank peptide appeared to be potentially as impactful as the control compound in reducing the models’ anxiety levels.
+The peptide-exposed group also exhibited reportedly positive psychostimulant reactions.
+As per A A Zozulia et al., “The clinical-biological study revealed that [models] with GAD and neurasthenia had the decreased level of tau(1/2) leu-enkephalin [...].
+The increase of this parameter and stronger positive correlations with anxiety level were observed during the [exposure to] Selank.”

 N-Acetyl Selank and Anxiety

-In this study(6), 60 subjects with anxiety and phobia were registered.
-All subjects were randomly divided into two groups, one of which was presented with an allopathic compound, and the rest with Selank peptide.
-After this study’s completion, the results suggested the peptide’s anxiolytic and nootropic potential.
+In this clinical study,(9) research models of standard anxiety and phobia thresholds were examined.
+The research models were separated into an experimental and control group; the controls were exposed to an allopathic compound, and the experimental group was exposed to Selank peptide.
+After this study's completion, the results appeared to indicate the peptide's anxiolytic and nootropic potential.

 N-Acetyl Selank and Mental Cognition